gjbex/Best-practices-for-scientific-computing/README.md

 ## Table of contents

+1. Introduction and motivation
 1. Syntax versus semantics
+1. Agentic AI and scientific software
 1. Code style and conventions
 1. Static analysis
 1. Version control with git and collaboration